|

 of Energy, 2002 Diesel Engine Emissions, Reduction (DEER) Workshop,

-is a crucial factor and the comparisons are easy to make.
-How long
+- Speed of recharging is a crucial factor and the comparisons are easy to make.

-does it take to recharge your car (in other words fill the tank
+How long does it take to recharge your car (in other words fill the tank with petrol), about

 using today's technology.

-of conventional oil-based fuels is now established world-wide.
+- Distribution networks of conventional oil-based fuels are now established world-wide.
 For

 Are there any competitors at all in practice?
 Well, when it